Specialty Society Relative Value Scale Update Committee: Workings

 The RUC bears the brunt of the inherent problems with regulation and government price-setting.
-In a follow-up to The Washington Post report, Bloomberg notes: "There is no system of payment-setting that will not ultimately rely on information from self-interested parties, just as there is no system of financial regulation that can be designed without talking to bankers, or a system of education reform that can be put in place without asking teachers and principals how things work now."
+In a follow-up to The Washington Post's report, Bloomberg notes: "There is no system of payment-setting that will not ultimately rely on information from self-interested parties, just as there is no system of financial regulation that can be designed without talking to bankers, or a system of education reform that can be put in place without asking teachers and principals how things work now."

 The Independent Payment Advisory Board passed in the PPACA.
 It could bypass RUC to cut payments to relatively highly compensated specialists, such as dermatologists.

+On February 9, 2018, the United States Congress voted to repeal the Independent Payment Advisory Board as a part of the Bipartisan Budget Act of 2018, by a vote of 71−28 in the US Senate and by a vote of 240−186 in US House of Representatives.
+Shortly thereafter that day, President Trump signed the budget bill into law, thereby repealing the IPAB.

 Membership

+RUC membership in 2024 is as follows: